 Application for admission to graduate standing in a second degree program or concentration will be accepted only after the first degree has been awarded.
 Units used for the first degree or concentration may not be applied to the second.
-Students who have completed a master's degree at Cal State Fullerton in one concentration and wish to complete another will not be awarded a second degree.
+Students who have completed a master's degree at Cal State Fullerton in one concentration and wish to complete another within the same degree program will not be awarded a second degree.